Skip to main content

 2. It is possible to indefinitely extend any straight line segment continuously in a straight line.

-3. Given any straight line segment, it is possible to draw a circle having the segment as a radius and one endpoint as its center.
+3. Given any straight-line segment, it is possible to draw a circle with the segment as a radius and one endpoint as its center.

 4. All right angles are equal to each other or congruent

-5. Through a given point not on a given straight line, only one line can be drawn parallel to a given line.
+5. Only one line can be drawn parallel to a given line through a given point, not on a given straight line.

 • Was this article helpful?